eduards-evele/gdrive-uploader/README.md

 # Google Sheets Updater Service

-This service downloads a CSV file from URL and rewrites the contents of a Google Spreadsheet.
+This service downloads a CSV file from URL and appends new rows to the Google Spreadsheet.
+Rows to be added are detected by unique ID
 It is designed to run as a **systemd service** triggered by a **systemd timer**.

 ---